 - Note the options on the right hand side of the screen.
 These will allow you to refine your searches by author, language, subject, etc.

-- Once you find a subject heading, you can use it to refine your searches to the most relevant material.
+- Subjects can be used to refine your searches to the most relevant material.

 If you find an item that you think the Harvard Library should own, please submit a Collections Purchase Request.